 An example: Searching photo databases for facial recognition is a powerful instrument of mass surveillance.
 End-to-end encryption can protect us all from this feature.
 Many Internet providers already search uploaded content for abusive images based on known hashes.
 However, it is not possible to search end-to-end encrypted content for these patterns without weakening the encryption.
 This is a known problem.
 The EARN IT Act now requires operators to actively implement weaker encryption.

 Mathew Green, cryptographer and professor at John’s Hopkins University, summarizes the situation in his statement: “It's the kind of bill you’d come up with if you knew the thing you wanted to do was unconstitutional and highly unpopular, and you basically didn’t care.

 The crypto-messenger Signal was recently the subject of much media attention.
 On April 8th, 2020 the company announced that it would withdraw from the US market if the EARN IT Act came into force.
 It remains to be seen which other companies will position themselves so clearly in the upcoming months.

 What Stage in the Legislative Process Are we at?

-So far, hearings on the EARN IT Act have been held in committee.
-We have no information as to when it is expected to be passed by the Senate and the House of Representatives.
-The current status of the legislative process can be followed here: S. 3398 - EARN IT Act of 2020.
-However, the legislative process and the practice of legal interpretation in the USA is different from that in Germany.
+Important: The legislative process and the practice of legal interpretation in the USA is different from the German one.
 US courts act according to the so-called common law.
 They can influence legislation with their jurisdiction.
 As a result, the EARN IT Act may already be in effect, although the law has not yet been passed.
-After the election of the new president in November 2020, Senator Lindsey Graham is suspected of manipulating the election and faces calls for his resignation.
-What happens to the EARN IT Act after its main sponsor is removed is questionable.

 Statement of the Boxcryptor Founders Andrea Pfundmeier and Robert Freudenreich